 Yes.
 Cleft lip and cleft palate surgery provides excellent results.
 A pediatrician and a plastic surgeon work with a child's parents to choose the best timing for surgery.
 Most surgeons agree that a cleft lip repair should be completed by the time a baby is 3 months old.
 To repair the partition of mouth and nose as early as possible, cleft palate surgery is recommended between the ages of 12 and 18 months.
 Any surgical procedure or cleft lip or cleft palate treatment is dependent upon a child's general health and the nature of the cleft lip or cleft palate.

-Cleft lips and cleft palates occur in approximately 1 per 500-700 births, the ratio varying considerably across geographic areas or ethnic groupings.
-(Source: World Health Organization International Collaborative Research on Craniofacial Anomalies)
+Cleft lip and cleft palate occur in approximately 1 in 700 births, the ratio varying considerably across geographic areas or ethnic groupings.

-If you would like additional information regarding cleft lip and cleft palate, the statistics and treatment,contact us.
+If you would like additional information regarding cleft lip and cleft palate, statistics and treatment, contact us.
 Additional resources regarding cleft lip and palate occurrence is available in our Gene/Environment Study or in the Publication section of our site.
-For ongoing updates, sign up for our newsletter below.
+For ongoing updates, sign up for our e-newsletter by entering your email address below.

 Learn about our research efforts into how and why clefts occur.